MrQR-me/docs/Downloads.md

 # **Mr QR**{: .text-purple-000 } **Downloads**
 {: .no_toc }
-please select the file you wish to download
+please select the file you wish to view or download.

 ## label
 {: .text-purple-000 }